ufrisk/MemProcFS/README.md

 0000    e9 4d 06 00 01 00 00 00  01 00 00 00 3f 00 18 10   .M..........?...
 0010    00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00   ................
 ```

+MemProcFS is available as a Python pip package and it's easy to integrate in your [Jupyter Notebooks](https://github.com/ufrisk/MemProcFS/wiki/API_Python_Jupyter).